 I’ve done lots of other things too and my love affair with theatre has had its ups and downs.
 Especially when it hasn’t been pulling it’s weight or bringing in enough to pay the rent, which let’s face it, it has a tendency to do.
 I’ve travelled, Australia and spots in the Far East, trained as a teacher of English as a Foreign Language, and taught many long-suffering Korean, Italian, Qatari and Swiss people in language teaching establishments of varying pedigree and legality.
 I’ve taught and directed new talented actors in drama schools, working with Stanislavskian and Strasbergian method, dissecting text, exploring Laban and approaching Shakespeare and the classics.
 I’ve produced and edited short films, and I’ve written all kinds of things both journalistically and creatively for various publications, people and causes.

-Most recently I had an incredible working experience as Artistic Director of Dark Horse, an Arts Council funded theatre company based at the Lawrence Batley Theatre in Huddersfield, touring nationally with new work and developing vocational training for actors with learning disabilities following the drama school model.
+I had an incredible working experience as Artistic Director of Dark Horse, an Arts Council funded theatre company based at the Lawrence Batley Theatre in Huddersfield, touring nationally with new work and developing vocational training for actors with learning disabilities following the drama school model.
 I devised a rehearsal room method, the silent approach, which liberates all actors and offers a new way for learning disabled and non learning disabled actors to work together with parity.
 Plays I wrote, directed and toured nationally while there include HEAVEN LIVES IN HOLMFIRTH, COLONY, HARVEST, SNAKEBITE, HYPOTHERMIA and SING SOMETHING SIMPLE (2 versions, 2 tours) and I’m particularly proud of an episode of SHAMELESS, produced by Lawrence Till and written by Ian Kershaw, which featured 9 Dark Horse actors in uncompromising roles in front of an audience of 4 million people.
-My happy association with Dark Horse continues as we collaborate on new projects in the broader industry.